Kumaran-raja/aaran-bms/resources/docs/1.0/structure.md

         The modular design of Aaran BMS is based on the Laravel framework, which is a popular PHP framework for building web applications.

-        `aaran`: Contains the root directory of the BMS.

 ```code
     └── aaran
         └── Blog